danklut/gatsby-remark-design-system-AOMCloudEnterprise/content/designSystem.md

+Design System created with Gatsby

 Use the specimens of gatsby-remark-design-system to build your own styleguide or design system!
 Read the complete README to see all options & examples in detail.

-GitHub license npm package AOMCloudEnterprise  Homepage Audio
+GitHub license npm package AOM Cloud Enterprise  Homepage Audio

 If your brand has specific sounds for notifications or other sound signatures you can include them with the Audio specimen.